dcos/dcos-e2e/docs/source/aws-backend.rst

 Accessing cluster nodes
 -----------------------

-SSH can be used to access cluster nodes for the purpose of debugging if ``workspace_dir`` is set.
+SSH can be used to access cluster nodes for the purpose of debugging if :paramref:`~dcos_e2e.backends.AWS.workspace_dir` is set.
-The AWS backend generates a key in the ``workspace_dir`` directory under ``ssh/id_rsa``.
+The AWS backend generates a key in the :paramref:`~dcos_e2e.backends.AWS.workspace_dir` directory under ``ssh/id_rsa``.
 Adding this key to the ``ssh-agent`` or changing its file permissions to ``400`` will allow for connecting to the cluster via the ``ssh`` command.
-The SSH user depends on the ``linux_distribution`` given to the AWS backend.
+The SSH user depends on the :paramref:`~dcos_e2e.backends.AWS.linux_distribution` given to the :py:class:`~dcos_e2e.backends.AWS` backend.
 For :py:obj:`~dcos_e2e.distributions.Distribution.CENTOS_7` that is ``centos``, for :py:obj:`~dcos_e2e.distributions.Distribution.COREOS` it is ``core``.

-It is important to keep in mind that ``workspace_dir`` is a temporary directory and therefore will be cleaned up after the test.
+It is important to keep in mind files in the given :paramref:`~dcos_e2e.backends.AWS.workspace_dir` are temporary and are removed up when the cluster is destroyed.
-If ``workspace_dir`` is unset the AWS backend will create a new temporary directory in an operating system specific location.
+If :paramref:`~dcos_e2e.backends.AWS.workspace_dir` is unset the :py:class:`~dcos_e2e.backends.AWS` backend will create a new temporary directory in an operating system specific location.

 Cluster lifetime
 ----------------